-Grievance Mechanism

-Mitsui Kinzoku Group receives internal reports and consultations concerning human rights through the Mitsui Kinzoku Hotline.
+Grievance Mechanism Mitsui Kinzoku Group receives internal reports and consultations concerning human rights through the Mitsui Kinzoku Hotline.
 For external stakeholders, we have the Compliance Consultation Desk and the Environmental and Social Risks Consultation Desk on our website.

-Training

-Mitsui Kinzoku Group provides our employees with human rights training in order to raise awareness of human rights issues including slavery and human trafficking and inform of our human rights policy.
-In Japan, human rights training including Code of Conduct is conducted as part of level-specific training, and approximately 360 employees attended in FY 2020.
-At overseas sites, we conduct human rights training sequentially as part of CSR training.
-In FY 2020, we were forced to postpone the training due to the influence of COVID-19.
+Training Mitsui Kinzoku Group provides our employees with human rights training in order to raise awareness of human rights issues including slavery and human trafficking and inform of our human rights policy.
+In Japan, human rights training including Code of Conduct is conducted as part of level-specific training, and approximately 310 employees attended in FY 2021.

 We conduct training on our procurement policy and supply chain management for our employees in charge of procurement.
 In the training, we share information about the risks in our supply chain, including forced labour and human trafficking.
-In FY 2020, we have started engagement with C-ranked suppliers of the Suppliers SAQ to explain identified issues and discuss improvements.
-In FY 2020, we engaged with one supplier.
+In FY 2021, 130 employees attended the supply chain management training.
+We have started engagement with C-ranked suppliers of the Suppliers SAQ to explain identified issues and discuss improvements.
+In FY 2021, we engaged with four suppliers.